matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 Add the following specific error code as a code that can be returned by the two endpoints given above:
  * `M_TOKEN_INCORRECT`: Indicates that the token that the user entered to validate the session is incorrect.

+Note that we deliberately chose not to re-use `M_UNKNOWN_TOKEN` since that refers to an access token, whereas this refers to a token that the user enters.

 HTTP status code 400 should be used for this error.

 Additionally specify that the following common error codes can be returned: